 Our landing pages on-demand webinar shows you how.
 See landing pages in action, including landing page examples, templates, and more.

 Landing pages are a critical part of a digital marketing campaign.
-You need a landing page, if at any point in your plan, you want users to take a specific action.
-While you can use a generic webpage, a landing page provides the best possible chance of conversion.
+You need a landing page if you want users to take a specific action at any point in your plan.
+While you can use a generic web page, a landing page provides the best possible chance of conversion.